The implementation of the bar learning problem is located in the

 python BarLearning.py

-The model consists of two populations Input
+The model consists of two populations Input and Feature.
+The size of

-should be chosen to fit the input image size (here 8*8).
+Input should be chosen to fit the input image size (here 8*8).
 The

-number of neurons in the Feature
+number of neurons in the Feature population should be higher than the

 total number of independent bars (16, we choose here 32 neurons).
 The

-population gets excitory connections from Input
+Feature population gets excitory connections from Input through an

 all-to-all connection pattern.
 The same pattern is used for the

-inhibitory connections within Feature
+inhibitory connections within Feature.

 In [1]: